 Many real-time control applications are operating in multiprocessor environments to take advantage of parallelism of the workload, or as a redundancy issue for fault-tolerant reasons.
+The workload consists of individual tasks, which are small, un-interruptible program segments.
 In hard real-time systems, computations of individual tasks are marked by task deadlines and inter-task timing constraints.
 In safety critical environments, violation of deadlines or timing constraints could have catastrophic results, i.e. loss of human lives, environmental damage or unacceptable cost.
-The algorithms scheduling the workload, typically represented by a task graph, must be provably correct and free of side effects.
+Therefore, it is increasingly desired that the algorithms scheduling the workload be formally verified to guarantee correctness and the absence of side effects [1].

-Most real-time applications only include a small number of tasks with critical inter-task timing dependencies [3].
-In the context of this paper such tasks are referred to as coupled tasks, since the execution of one task is coupled to the execution of another task by a fixed coupling delay.
+In most real-time applications only a small number of tasks in the workload have critical inter-task timing constraints, so-called inter-task timing dependencies [4].
+In the context of this paper tasks with inter-timing dependencies are referred to as coupled tasks, since the execution of one task is coupled to the execution of another task by a fixed coupling delay.
 Other frequently used terminologies to describe coupled tasks are end-to-end and temporal distance constraint tasks.
-Examples of coupled tasks are: a delay of an actuator movement to compensate for mechanical movement of target objects, two messages that must be send within fixed intervals from each other, or navigation coordinates that must be updated at a fixed time after a course correction.
+Examples of coupled tasks are: a delay of an actuator movement to compensate for mechanical movement of target objects, two messages that must be sent within fixed intervals from each other, or navigation coordinates that must be updated at a fixed time after a course correction.

 Different aspects of coupled events have been studied.
-Some research focused on scheduling based on the pinwheel problem [2, 6, 7].
-Most work, including [3, 4, 23], address end-to-end constraints in the context of periodic processes.
-One way of dealing with coupled events has been to adopt automated design methods using reconstructing tools [4], or letting the scheduler adapt itself to varying execution times [21].
-Methods of validating timing constraints for different scheduling environments are discussed in [5, 15, 16].
-Real-world applications considering inter-task timing constraints are described in the context of projects such as the Spring Kernel [19] or the GMD-Snake robot [20].
+Some research focused on scheduling based on the pinwheel problem [3, 7, 8].
+Most work, including [4, 5, 24], address end-to-end constraints in the context of periodic processes.
+One way of dealing with coupled events has been to adopt automated design methods using reconstructing tools [5], or letting the scheduler adapt itself to varying execution times [22].
+Methods of validating timing constraints for different scheduling environments are discussed in [6, 16, 17].
+Real-world applications considering inter-task timing constraints are described in the context of projects such as the Spring Kernel [20] or the GMD-Snake robot [21].